federico-moretti/react-translate/README.md

   - `count?: number`
     - select singular, plural or zero
   - `prefix?: string`
-    - allows to get to nested translations
+    - allows to always get nested translations

 #### `setLanguage(language: string): void`

-Changes the language.
+It changes the language in the provider.

 #### `withPrefix(prefix: string): function`

-It returns `t(id: string, params: { count: number }): string`
+It returns `t()` with the prefix already added.

 This is useful if you have to use a lot of translations with the same prefix, for example in a page.